Caprese salad: Dish

-Large, round tomatoes of the cuore di bue variety (a type similar to the American beefsteak tomato) are the most popular in Campania for making Caprese salad.
-The type of cheese used varies across the region—in Capri and the nearby Sorrento Peninsula mozzarella made from cow's cheese (fior di latte) is the most popular, while elsewhere in Campania the most common is mozarella made from buffalo milk.
+Large, round tomatoes of the cuore di bue variety (a type similar to the American beefsteak tomato) are the most popular in Campania for the salad; pairing basil and tomato is common in the broader Naples area.
+How basil is treated is beholden to popular wisdom, that dictates it should always be torn, never cut with the metal of a knife.
+(Note: Food scientist Harold McGee dismisses this belief, saying "as long as your knife is sharp it doesn't matter whether you cut or tear the leafs.")
+The type of cheese used varies across the region—in Capri and the nearby Sorrento Peninsula mozzarella made from cow's milk (fior di latte) is the most popular, while elsewhere in Campania the most common is mozzarella made from buffalo milk.